someparty/someparty/public/README.md

 # Some Party

-A weekly newsletter sharing the latest in independent Canadian rock'n'roll, curated every Sunday evening by Adam White.
+Some Party is a weekly newsletter sharing the latest in independent Canadian rock'n'roll, curated weekly by Adam White.

-Some Party features punk, garage, psych, and otherwise uncategorizable indie rock, drawing lines from proto to post and every weird diversion along the way.
+Each edition explores punk, garage, psych, and otherwise uncategorizable indie rock, drawing lines from proto to post and taking some weird diversions along the way.

 # Source Code